lacoco-lab/lacoco-lab.github.io/courses/knowledge-2024/README.md

 The report should be uploaded via CMS.
 The due date is April 10, 2025.

 Everyone is expected to report on their project idea in the 2024-12-12, session, and to participate in discussion to give feedback to other students' ideas.
 Feel free to come up with any ideas that might be interesting.
 Students may prepare a short slide deck on their idea.
-This will not be graded; the June 14 session is intended to help improve and finetune project ideas.
+This will not be graded; this session is intended to help improve and finetune project ideas.

 ## Contact